JoyKrishnaMondal/simple-livescript-watch/README.md

 require("simple-livescript-watch")()
 ```

-I have also tried to make it beatiful to your eyes IF you like your command line to have a black background
+I have also tried to make it beautiful to your eyes IF you like your command line to have a black background
 If someone knows how to add templates to command lines stuff please send me an email !

 ![alt text](http://i.imgur.com/tXZXFFD.png)